filipolszewski/prioritized-her/README.md

 Prioritized Hindsight Experience Replay DDPG agent for openAI robotic gym tasks written in PyTorch

-### 21.10.2018: I am making this repository public.
-Please note that for now, this codebase will be unstable and I will be adding and refactoring the code for the next month or so!

 Prioritization is currently based on critic network's, as in DQN.
 Other option (I might add it soon) is to use the actor error instead.
 These both approaches are just a simple ideas.
 I believe that no papers about PHER has been published yet.

 ### Current status

-Note: PER seems to work now, but I got a process crushed with pretty unclear error message once.
+PER works now, but I got a process crushed with pretty unclear error message once.
 Not sure of it was local, unrelated thing, if you're using the code and notice such behaviour, please let me know.